steffenkaewert/data_science/README.md

 - Off-topic tracks allowed at beginning/end of sets
 - Last third of set can feature more popular tracks (popularity)
 - After a track with vocals (high speechiness, low instrumentalnes), at least two tracks without vocals (vice versa) should follow in order to avoid confusing the audience.
-- Set structure: Opening, Highlight, Popularity, Closing Tracks considered; system suggests tracks based on remaining duration and segment rules
+- Set structure: Opening, Highlight, Popularity, Closing Tracks considered; machine suggests tracks based on remaining duration and segment rules

 ### Modeling Approach
 Clustering (K-Means, DBSCAN) for track grouping